Alexander Spendiaryan: Biography

 In 1916 Spendiarov performed in Tiflis, where he met poet Hovhannes Tumanian and decided to write an opera based on "The Capture of Tmkabert" poem.
 In 1916 the libretto of Almast opera was ready, and Spendiarov began work on the opera, and finished the opera's vocal score in 1923.
 He continued his work on the instrumentation right up to his death.
 The instrumentation of the fourth act of "Almast" was completed by composer Maximilian Steinberg.

 On 10 December 1924 Spendiarov, newly arrived in Yerevan from Russia, conducted an 18-member orchestra consisting of conservatory professors and students.
 This inaugural concert proved that Armenia had the potential to sustain a symphony orchestra.
 The following year, on 20 March 1925, Professor Arshak Adamian, Rector of the Yerevan Conservatory, led the first concert of the then newly founded symphony orchestra.
 At the time, Spendiarov accurately predicted, "There will come a time, when our yet modest student orchestra will proudly bear the honorary title of the Armenian State Orchestra."

 The "Yerevan Sketches (Etudes)" (1925) comprise some of the best work of Spendiarov's last years.
 The sketches are proceeded by numerous notations of folk themes, and experiments in their arrangement and harmonization.
 In the sketches, Spendiarov introduced the dhol and the dayira, two Armenian musical instruments.

 In 1926 the Soviet Armenian government awarded Spendiarov the title of People's Artist on the occasion of the 25th anniversary of his achievements in musical and public life.

 Spendiarov died after a short illness in Yerevan in 1928.
 He is buried in the yard of Yerevan State Opera and ballet Theatre.
 A death mask of his face and right hand is exhibited in his House Museum.
 "What he gave us is immortal", said poet Avetik Isahakyan about Spendiarov.

 Composer Aram Khatchaturian said of his predecessor, "I am profoundly convinced that Spendiarov and Komitas are the patriarchs of Armenian classical music; they have charted the principal trends in the evolution of Armenian musical art for many decades to come."
 Spendiarov and Aram Khatchaturian met for the first time in Moscow.
 Spendiarov appreciated the potential in the young composer.

 Personal life

-Spendiarov had a brother, Leonid, and three sisters.
+Spendiarov had a brother, Leonid, an accomplished geologist, and three sisters.
 When Leonid died, Spendiarov married the widow to prevent his brother's son from growing up fatherless.
 Her name was Varvara Mazirova; she was a relative to Hovhannes Aivazovsky.
 They had 6 children - 4 daughters and 2 sons.